-Fiscal 2022 first-quarter revenue increased by 16.1% (19.0% in constant currency), resulting mainly from:
+Fiscal 2022 first-quarter revenue increased 15.3% (18.0% in constant currency), resulting mainly from:

-- the Ohio broadband systems acquisition completed on September 1, 2021, which contributed to the revenue growth in the American broadband services segment; - the DERYtelecom acquisition completed on December 14, 2020, which contributed to the revenue growth in the Canadian broadband services segment; and - organic revenue growth in the American broadband services segment, resulting mainly from growth in Internet service customers and a higher value product mix, primarily driven by a demand for high-speed offerings since the beginning of the COVID-19 pandemic, and annual rate increases implemented for certain services, partly offset by lower advertising revenue as last year was an election year in the United States.
+- the Ohio broadband systems acquisition completed on September 1, 2021, which contributed to the revenue growth in the American broadband services segment; - the DERYtelecom acquisition completed on December 14, 2020, which contributed to the revenue growth in the Canadian broadband services segment; and - organic revenue growth in the American broadband services segment, resulting mainly from growth in Internet service customers and a higher value product mix, primarily driven by a demand for high-speed offerings since the beginning of the COVID-19 pandemic, and annual rate increases implemented for certain services, partly offset by lower advertising revenue as last year was an election year in the United States; partly offset by - lower revenue in the media activities due to radio advertising continuing to be directly impacted by certain segments of the retail industry reducing or cutting their advertising activities in light of current supply chain disruptions impacting many industries, and in the context of the COVID-19 pandemic.

-Excluding the acquisitions of the Ohio broadband systems and DERYtelecom, revenue in constant currency increased by 1.9% for the first quarter of fiscal 2022.
+Excluding the acquisitions of the Ohio broadband systems and DERYtelecom, revenue in constant currency increased by 1.7% for the first quarter of fiscal 2022.